unjulee/sensor_dev/manuals/manual_1.md

    Our comment again: we've replaced the reel system with the expandable ruler and have included a diagram for it
    </div>

+   **Fabrication for the Expandable Ruler System**</br>
+   As mentioned before, the Expandable Ruler System is made up of multiple 20 cm long PVC panels marked at each centimeter.
+Each of the panels are connected by double hinges to expand and collapse.
+The endoscope cable runs down the side of the panels through a series of loops which we attach to the side of the PVC panel (see Figure 2).
+Although we used single hinges for the prototype (see Special Components), we plan to use a double hinge in future iterations.
+Please refer to figure 3 for the prototype.

 ## Special Components